aplmng-github/apple.data-science.portfolio.io/README.md

-# Applemay Data Science Portfolio
+# Island Travel Survey Data
-This repository stores my data science projects and initiatives which includes data cleaning, data analysis, and data visualization.
+This project is a simple data cleaning executed using pandas.
+The goal is to separated the strings from numbers and parse the integers as it is.